VideoProc Converter AI

 MX Player Codec

-Once you have downloaded the MX Player custom codec zip file, you can follow either of the two methods below to install it:
+Once you have downloaded the correct MX Player custom codec zip file for fixing EAC3 Codec and other common codec issue on MX Player, follow these steps to install it:

 Method 1.
 Automatic Detection and Installation